knoxa/knoxa.github.io/text/names/index.md

 The reasoning that gets from the results of FCA to "truth" in the above examples requires knowledge about tokens and token encodings that is not directly available from the concept lattice created by FCA.
 There is a concept that best represents a person for each set of related names, but it's not necessarily a "top concept".
 Extra knowledge is needed to decide which concept is best.
-This might be done through some post-processing of the concept lattice, or it might be done adding objects to the input for FCA that relate to established facts.
+This might be done through some post-processing of the concept lattice, or it might be done by adding objects to the input for FCA that relate to established facts.
 For instance, I can take a statement like:

     "Archibald Murray" is the same person as "General Sir A. J. Murray".